aserranoTCCM/ACT-Homeworks/project3/README.md

 **Below a breakdown of the code can be found.**

 ### -Reading in the input-
-The first thing to do for our program to work is to read in the number of atoms, coordinates and mass for the specific molecule.
+The first thing to do for our program to work is to read in the number of atoms, coordinates and mass for the specific molecule (input).
 The corresponding lines that perform these actions can be found next.

 ![1](https://github.com/user-attachments/assets/5ffac3c6-c0c0-458d-b66c-13e1ccfec4f0)